Realtime-Relay/relay-ios/README.md

 ## 📄 License

-Relay is available under the MIT license.
+Realtime is available under the MIT license.
 See the LICENSE file for more info.